We all know how annoying a persistent itch can be.

 However, some dogs may have an overactive immune system that also attacks non-harmful environmental substances, mistaking them as biological threats.

-This is essential what causes an allergic reaction.
+This is essentially what causes an allergic reaction.

 There are a variety of environmental allergens that your dog may be sensitive to.